-In addition to the power-on reset, another reset exists in the form of a Low Voltage Reset, LVR, where a full reset is implemented in situations where the power supply voltage falls below a certain threshold.
+Another reset exists in the form of a Low Voltage Reset, LVR, where a full reset, similar to the $\overline{\text{RES}}$ reset is implemented in situations where the power supply voltage falls below a certain threshold.
 Another type of reset is when the Watchdog Timer overflows and resets the microcontroller.
 All types of reset operations result in different register conditions being setup.